 New York Law Journal, May 27, 2008, “City Is Sanctioned for Failure To Follow Discovery Orders”

 In the end, the Attard case was not a victory in the traditional sense, because, after the City was sanctioned and finally turned over the evidence required, my client lost.
 After having assembled all of the statistical evidence that the City was sanctioned for not producing in a timely manner, the trial judge denied Mrs. Attard the right to have her case heard by the jury and the Second Circuit Court of Appeals affirmed his decision.
 Because I believed these decisions were incorrect, I petitioned the case to the United States Supreme Court.
-My argument for reversal had something going for it in that another Circuit Court of Appeals, the Tenth Circuit, had a completely different rule on the question of law that got Mrs. Attard's case dismissed, and courts in the Ninth Circuit had rejected the Second Circuit's analysis.
+My argument for reversal had something going for it in that another Circuit Court of Appeals, the Tenth, had a completely different rule on the question of law that got Mrs. Attard's case dismissed, and courts in the Ninth Circuit had rejected the Second Circuit's analysis.
 In other words, a person in Colorado would have gotten to a jury.
 It was a gift to have this dispute by multiple courts in the country that I could not give up the chance to ask the nation's highest court to weigh in.
-The petition for certiorari to that court, the first I'd ever filed, was noticed on a blog financed by Bloomberg News known as Scotusblog.com, which thought Mrs. Attard had a running chance for further review.
+The petition for certiorari to that court, the first I'd ever filed, was noticed by SCOTUS Blog, a division of Bloomberg News, which thought Mrs. Attard had a running chance for further review.
 It named her case Petition of the Day on March 21, 2012.
-Unfortunately, the Supreme Court doesn't have to take any case, even when two parts of the country disagree on a rule of law, and when her case came up for conference a month later, the Justices took not a single case, and denied all 127 petitions that were up for review that week.
-But I'll never regret taking the case and consider it a victory in that I fought for what I knew was right and didn't give up until the final court of last resort denied further review.
+Unfortunately, the Supreme Court doesn't have to take any case, even when two parts of the country disagree on a rule of law, and when her case came up for conference a month later, the Justices denied all 127 petitions that were up for review that week.
+I'll never regret taking the case and consider it a victory in that I fought for what I knew was right and didn't give up until the final court of last resort denied further review.
 The victory comes from knowing you're right and not taking no for an answer.
 Of the 127 petitions filed that week, a prestigious news source thought our case had something going for it.

 Siagha v.
 Katz